An adult occupier is usually liable

 There are some instances where the owner is always liable to pay council tax.

-- Houses in multiple occupation (i.e. houses and flats where each tenant pays rent for their room or part of the property)
+- Houses in multiple occupation (that is, houses and flats where each tenant pays rent for their room or part of the property)

 - Residential care homes